rails/rails/guides/source/configuring.md

 * `config.active_job.log_arguments` controls if the arguments of a job are logged.
 Defaults to `true`.

-* `config.active_job.default_retry_jitter` controls the amount of "jitter" (random variation) applied to the delay time calculated when retrying failed jobs.
+* `config.active_job.retry_jitter` controls the amount of "jitter" (random variation) applied to the delay time calculated when retrying failed jobs.
 Defaults to `0.15`.

 ### Configuring Action Cable